Purchases made through links may earn us a small commission, at no extra cost to you.

 Budapest’s most recognizable building (and Hungary’s largest), sits majestically along the east bank of the Danube.
-The Hungarian Parliament building is unmissable- its buttresses, towers and mighty dome are dazzling from near and far.
+The Hungarian Parliament building is unmissable during a trip to Budapest– its buttresses, towers and mighty dome are dazzling from near and far.
 It is especially impressive at night, brightly illuminated in a golden glow.

 The marble-clad interior is just as striking.
-Sweeping staircases, intricate ceiling designs, all accented with a large amount of gold- 40 kilograms!
+Sweeping staircases and intricate ceiling designs are all accented with a large amount of gold- 40 kilograms!
 In fact, the Parliament building was so expensive, the money used to build it would have been enough to construct a small city!

 A Photo Tour of the Hungarian Parliament Building

-Here are some photos I took during our tour of the Hungarian Parliament Building.
+Here are some pictures I took from inside the Hungarian Parliament Building during our tour.

 - Construction began in 1885, taking 1,000 workers 17 years to build the Parliament.

 - It was scheduled to be finished by 1896 to celebrate the 1,000th anniversary of Hungary’s foundation, but was not completed in time.

 - The inspiration for its neo-Gothic design was London’s Houses of Parliament.